Dugong - Facts, Pictures, Habitat, Characteristics

 Dugong Habitat

-In spite of that, the dugong population is believed to be shrinking, with a universal decline of 20% in the last 90 years.
+Despite this, the dugong population is believed to be decreasing, with a global decline of 20% over the past 90 years.
 They have vanished from the waters of Mauritius, Taiwan, Hong Kong, and from parts of Japan, the Philippines, Cambodia and Vietnam.
 They now mostly reside in the waters of south Asia, east Africa, Australia and the Pacific Ocean.

 Behavior